defectly/OpenTalkie/README.md

 ## Note

-- Currently receiving sound in 8-bit encoding is corrupted
+- Currently, receiving sound in 8-bit encoding is corrupted
+- Currently, changing the "Network Quality" setting on the sender ceases the receiving stream

 ## Thanks